Knight CEO plays down deal talk

 Getco and Virtu spokespeople have declined comment on the reports.

-Getco was one of the firms involved in the $400 million (249 million pounds) rescue of Knight in August, led by Jefferies Group JEF.N.
-Others included Blackstone Group LP (BX.N), Stephens Inc, and financial services companies TD Ameritrade Holding Corp AMTD.N and Stifel Financial (SF.N).
+Getco was one of the firms involved in the $400 million rescue of Knight in August, led by Jefferies Group.
+Others included Blackstone Group LP, Stephens Inc, and financial services companies TD Ameritrade Holding Corp and Stifel Financial.

 As part of the deal, Getco investor General Atlantic, as well as Blackstone and TD Ameritrade, were given seats on Knight's board.